 I’m not a fan of Daytona Beach.
-By Daytona Beach, I am referring to the main drag or the section that centers around the Broadway Bridge.
+By Daytona Beach, I refer to the main drag or the section that centers around the Broadway Bridge.
 First of all, while famous, it’s an acquired taste – one that typically appeals to a younger crowd under thirty.
-The equivalent of England’s Blackpool, Daytona Beach is known for spring break, tattoos, slingshot fair rides, driving on the beach, wet t-shirt contests, and overindulgence of alcohol.
+The equivalent of England’s Blackpool, Daytona Beach, is known for spring break, tattoos, slingshot fair rides, driving on the beach, wet t-shirt contests, and overindulgence of alcohol.

 Perfect for the younger college crowd, not so perfect for the over 40’s looking for sophistication.
 Questionable for families with young kids.

 Having been to Daytona Beach numerous times over the years, there is very little in Daytona Beach that’s of interest to my matured taste.
-I only spend time here when there is a significant reason, such as myself or Brian are going on a deep-sea fishing trip out of Port Orange, a wedding, or some other event.
+I only spend time here when there is a significant reason, such as myself, Brian, or going on a deep-sea fishing trip out of Port Orange, a wedding, or some other event.
 Therefore, when these occasions come up, I am left scratching my head, searching for something to do.

 If you find yourself in Daytona Beach and are looking for something to do that is unique, family-oriented, and somewhat off-the-beaten-track, then a segway tour is perfect for you!